ndubetz/wolverine/README.md

 ## Software

 We'll be using gcc's AVR toolchain to compile and link our softare.
 CMake will be used to manage both the target build and the test build.

+Testing is done using the [Unity](http://www.throwtheswitch.org/unity) testing suite.